Berets of the United States Army

-various armor and ranger units adopted the black beret.
-Similarly, many other units embraced various colored berets in an attempt to improve dwindling morale.
-In particular, the 1st Cavalry Division assigned various colored berets to its three-pronged TRICAP approach.
-In this implementation, armored cavalry, airmobile infantry, air cavalry, division artillery, and division support units all wore different colored berets, including black, light–blue, kelly–green, and red.

-Various Army branch–specific berets were also worn by some soldiers in the 1970s which were dyed to match the heraldic colors of their branch.
-Enlisted soldiers attached their regimental distinctive insignia while officers attached their polished metal rank insignia on these branch-specific berets positioned over the left eye.
-By 1979, the Army put a stop to the use of berets by conventional forces, leaving only special forces and ranger units the authority to wear berets.

 Black

 The black beret was worn by various reconnaissance, ranger, and armored units in the 1960s and 70s.
 Today, the black beret is worn by regular soldiers of the U.S. Army.

 In 1975, the black beret was officially authorized for wear by the newly created battalions of United States Army Rangers who had worn it unofficially during the Vietnam War.
 Also in 1975, a unique black beret was authorized for wear by female soldiers but was of a different design than the one worn by male soldiers.

 In 2001, the black beret became the primary headgear for both the service uniform (in garrison setting) and dress uniform for all United States Army troops unless the soldier is approved to wear a different distinctive beret.
 In 2011, the Army changed back to the patrol cap for primary wear with the utility uniform, with the beret remaining the headgear for the dress uniform.